 Criminal Justice and Behavior seeks contributions examining psychological and behavioral aspects of the juvenile and criminal justice systems.
 The concepts "criminal justice’’ and "behavior’’ should be interpreted broadly to include analyses of the etiology of delinquent or criminal behavior, the process of law violation, of victimology, offender classification and treatment, deterrence, and incapacitation.
 The journal will include analyses of both clientele and employees in the justice systems, and it will include analyses of the effects of differing sanctions or programs.
 The journal emphasizes reports of original empirical research, theoretical contributions, development and testing of innovative programs and practices, and critical reviews of literature or theory on central topics of criminal justice and behavior.
 Articles dealing with behavioral aspects of juvenile or criminal justice are welcomed from throughout the world.

-The format described in the Publication Manual of the American Psychological Association (6th edition) must be followed.
+The format described in the Publication Manual of the American Psychological Association (most current edition) must be followed.
 Please note the changes in header formatting from the 5th to the 6th edition.
-Manuscript header formatting should follow the 6th edition.
-Questions concerning manuscript submission can be directed to email@example.com.
+Manuscript header formatting should follow the latest edition.
+Questions concerning manuscript submission can be directed to firstname.lastname@example.org.

 Authors who want to refine the use of English in their manuscripts might consider utilizing the services of SPi, a non-affiliated company that offers Professional Editing Services to authors of journal articles in the areas of science, technology, medicine or the social sciences.
 SPi specializes in editing and correcting English-language manuscripts written by authors with a primary language other than English.
 Visit http://www.prof-editing.com for more information about SPi’s Professional Editing Services, pricing, and turn-around times, or to obtain a free quote or submit a manuscript for language polishing.